danielharrell/LectFall2015/Question.md

 I feel compelled to ask.
 Here is one way to think about what might compel me.
 When I ask why there is something rather than nothing, I don't mean to ask merely why there is something rather than something *else*.
 It is one thing to ask myself why there is a podium in front of me rather than something else, like a table, or a chair, or even just the air in the hall.
 But it seems to be another thing to ask why there is a podium in front of me rather than nothing at all.
 But what would lead me from the first kind of question to the second?
 What would lead me, that is, to suppose it were possible, even intelligible, that something in the world might be nothing, rather than merely something else?
 Can I even use the word "nothing", and *not* mean something?
-What am I supposed to think of, when I use it?
+When I use it, what am I supposed to think of?
 Or am I not supposed to think of anything?
 But then am I thinking at all?

 But now suppose I ask myself why the someone behind this podium right now is me, rather than someone else.
 In one